hal/circuit/README.md

 ### Store Interdependencies

 Typically a single Store maintains a particular segment of the data or domain model in an application and the relevant state associated with it.
-Very often Stores don't exist in isolation, but depend on other model parts to perform their work.
+On most applications Stores don't exist in isolation, but depend on other model parts to perform their work.

 Circuit allows you to express dependencies between Stores on the level of an Action type.